Eastern Poplar

 Populus deltoides

-Poplar (cottonwood) — Eastern (Populus deltoides) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 50–80 ft tall and 40–70 ft wide, and needs medium to high water.
+Eastern Poplar (Populus deltoides) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 50–80 ft tall and 40–70 ft wide, fast-growing, needs medium to high water, and prefers full sun.
 Too big for small yards; Choose male cultivar.

 Photos